ambrop72/aprinter/README.md

 ## Implemented features (possibly with bugs)

   * SD card printing (reading of sequential blocks only, no filesystem or partition support).
   * Serial communication using the defacto RepRap protocol.
-Maximum baud rate on AVR is 115200.
+Maximum baud rate is 250000 except on Melzi/atmega1284p where only 115200 is supported due to unfavourable interrupt priorities.
   * Homing, including homing of multiple axes at the same time.
 Either min- or max- endstops can be used.
     Endstops are only used during homing and not for detecting collisions.
   * Line motion with acceleration control and speed limit (F parameter to G0/G1).